Alzarath/AFModCompiler/README.md

 An icon is generated from a json file where the icon entry uses the file name without the file extension.
 Each icon file is expected to contain a single key-less dictionary value.

+#### Icon Example

+There is no icon example due to copyright concerns.
+Look at other examples e.g. [Map Example](#map-example) to get an idea of how to format it.

+An icon `.json` file would be located in the `project_directory/icons/` directory.

 ### Maps

 Maps are located in the `maps` directory.
 Sub-directories are acceptable, but not important.